apache/arrow/docs/source/developers/cpp/emscripten.rst

  Manual Build
 **************

-If you want to manually build for emscripten, take a look at the CMakePresets.json file in the arrow/cpp directory for a list of things you will need to override.
+If you want to manually build for Emscripten, take a look at the ``CMakePresets.json`` file in the ``arrow/cpp`` directory for a list of things you will need to override.
 In particular you will need:

 #.
 Build dependencies set to ``BUNDLED``, so it uses properly cross